SimoneOdegard/reading-notes/class02.md

 - **tab completion** an auto complete action when typing a path
 - **\** Escape characters which will nullify the special meaning of the next character

 **Keywords**
 - **path** to get a particular file or directory in the system.
   + **absolute path** a file or location in relation to the root directory.
 It will start with a forward slash /
   + **relative** a file or location relative to where we currently are.
 - **root** The very top of the structure
-- **Hidden files** A file begins with a . then it is hidden.
+- **hidden files** A file begins with a . then it is hidden.
 It is hidden so it doesn't get in the way of everyday tasks.

 **File Extensions**
 - **file.exe** an executable file or program